-2017’s company evolution has encompassed both a new Vision 2021 and refined strategy helping to take H&R Africa to new industry heights and geographical footprints that are better aligned to market demands
+2017’s company evolution has encompassed both a new Vision 2021 and refined strategy helping to take H&R South Africa to new industry heights and geographical footprints that are better aligned to market demands.

 H&R has continued to utilise and optimise its ‘big 5’ strategic objectives over the past 12 months, allowing the business to grow, while enhancing competitiveness and profitability and increasing its geographical footprint.